Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 • DCFS Information section

-• Check the box next to the appropriate DPSS office where the applicant should apply.
+• Check the box next to the nearest DPSS office where the applicant may apply.

-• If the DPSS District Office where the individual should go to apply for DPSS benefits is not listed on the form, either search on-line for the appropriate DPSS Office location or contact the DPSS Central Help Line at (877) 481-1044.
-After 5 pm and on weekends and holidays, staff must contact ERCP to get this information through Referral Address Verification System (RAVS).
+• If the DPSS District Office is not listed on the form, either search online for the appropriate DPSS Office location or contact the DPSS Customer Service Center at (866) 613-3777.

 • Manually enter the location on the Referral Notice.

-2. Give the competed Referral to DPSS form (page 2) to the parent and tell the parent that (s)he must take the completed Referral to a DPSS Customer Service Representative at the designated DPSS district office so (s)he may file an expedited application.
+2. Give the competed referral form (page 2) to the parent and tell the parent that they may take the completed referral to a DPSS Customer Service Representative at any DPSS District office so they may file an expedited application.

-• All applications received by DPSS staff with the Referral to DPSS form will be given priority and expedited pending the individuals/families compliance with all other eligibility requirements.
+• All applications received by DPSS staff with the referral form will be given priority and expedited pending the individual's/family's compliance with all other eligibility requirements.

-3. Document all actions taken and all contacts with the parents in the Contact Notebook.
+4. Document all actions taken and all contacts with the parents in the CWS/CMS Contact Notebook.

 Assessing Potential Eligibility for DPSS Services on an Open Case

-1. Search the CalSAWS system (California Statewide Automated Welfare System.) to determine the family's current service involvement with DPSS.
+1. Search CalSAWS to determine the family's current service involvement with DPSS.

 2. Print out and provide the CalSAWS search results to the requesting CSW.